Synvya/ai-concierge/docs/RESERVATION_MODIFICATION_FORMAT.md

    - Always include `iso_time` when accepting
    - Link properly to both original request and modification request
    - Wait for restaurant's final response (kind:9902)

+3. **NIP-89 Discovery and Behavior**:
+   - The system checks for modification support via NIP-89 discovery (queries for `d:9903` and `d:9904`)
+   - If a restaurant sends a modification request (kind:9903) but doesn't advertise support via NIP-89:
+     - The system will log a warning but **still process the modification request**
+     - Modification responses (kind:9904) will be sent normally
+     - This ensures backward compatibility with restaurants that support modifications but haven't published NIP-89 handlers
+   - See [NIP-89 Integration Guide](./nip89-integration.md) for discovery details

 ## Schema Validation